Medical Billing and Coding

 Medical Billing and Coding requires detailed knowledge of medical terminology and procedures and medical office software.
 In the Medical Billing and Coding program at Miller-Motte College, you’ll learn everything you need to know through a combination of classroom lectures and hands-on training.
 To give you a better understanding of what you will learn during your training, we’ve listed some of the topics taught in our classes below:

 Allied Health Orientation—This course will introduce allied health students to various roles of medical professionals.
-Student will be trained in scope of practice, legal and ethical responsibilities and governmental compliance required within allied health professions.
+The student will be trained in the scope of practice, legal and ethical responsibilities and governmental compliance required within allied health professions.

 Pathology—This course examines the disease process for all body systems as well as how each disease process affects the body as a whole.
-Student will learn proper methods to successfully educate patients and their family members on the disease process, prevention and health maintenance.
+The student will learn proper methods to successfully educate patients and their family members on the disease process, prevention, and health maintenance.

 For course offerings and program start dates, download our Course Catalog.

 In as little as 15 months, you can earn a Certificate through our Medical Billing and Coding program and start a new career in a growing field.
 In fact, the Bureau of Labor Statistics predicts the need for Medical Records Technicians, which is just one career path that utilizes billing and coding procedures, will increase by an extraordinary 22%!
 This is a career that is in demand!